philipsabri/philipsabri/README.md

 - 👋 Hi, I’m Philip
-- 👀 I’m interested in Kubernetes, DevOps, GitOps, IaC and much more!
+- 👀 I’m interested in Software Engineering, Site Reliability Engineering, Kubernetes, DevOps, GitOps, IaC and much more!

 This is my personal account.
 Commits will be made with my employee or personal email depending on the work.